 Freedom of choosing religion

-Let us start by one of the most popularized allegation on Islam, i.e. people are forcefully converted to Islam.
-Have a look at this clear and blunt verse that shall serve enough to conclude the true state of affairs in this regard from true Islamic perspective:
+Let us start by one of the most popularized allegations on Islam, i.e. people are forcefully converted to Islam.
+Have a look at this clear and blunt verse that shall serve enough to conclude the true state of affairs in this regard from the true Islamic perspective:

 Let there be no compulsion in religion: Truth stands out clear from Error: whoever rejects evil and believes in Allah hath grasped the most trustworthy hand-hold, that never breaks.
 And Allah heareth and knoweth all things.
 (2:256)